 - 1. A grade point average (GPA) of 3.00 or higher on a 4.00 scale. - 2.
-No grades of "C" or lower in concentration courses. - 3.
+No grades of "C" or lower in any courses. - 3.
 Completion of a minimum of one year of full-time residency in the Program. - 4.
 Satisfactory completion of all required academic courses. - 5.
-Satisfactory completion of the required hours of practicum, if applicable.

-- 6. Demonstrated competence in APA style for publications and computer literacy. - 7.
-Good standing in the Program, i.e., no disciplinary action pending or academic or practicum probation. - 8.
+Satisfactory completion of the required hours of practicum, if applicable. - 6.
+Satisfactory completion of the Comprehensive Exam. - 7.
+Demonstrated competence in APA style for publications and computer literacy. - 8.
+Good standing in the Program, i.e., no disciplinary action pending or academic or practicum probation. - 9.
 Recommendation from the program faculty for the master's degree.
 Students seeking this degree must demonstrate to the satisfaction of the Faculty those professional, ethical, and personal qualities and attributes described in the current General Policies and Disciplinary Procedures Manual.